jude-stiel/MDAE/README.md

 # MDAE — Masked Diffusion Autoencoder for Proteins

+> **Disclaimer:** This project was built at the **YC AI/Bio Hackathon**.
+It is an experimental prototype — not an official product, not production-ready, and provided as-is with no warranties of any kind.
+Use at your own risk.

 MDAE is a PyTorch implementation of a masked diffusion language model for protein sequence generation and representation learning.
 It combines a bidirectional transformer encoder-decoder with a cosine-scheduled masking diffusion process to learn compact latent representations of proteins and generate novel sequences via reverse diffusion.

 ## How It Works